CarolineLienard/Booki/README.md

 - Caroline Lienard (https://github.com/CarolineLienard)
 - OpenClassroom - (https://openclassrooms.com/fr/)

-#### Note: As a student, do your best to create your own solution, you got this 👍🏻
+#### Note: If you are student, do your best to create your own solution, you got this 👍🏻